How do you know if you’ve successfully understood a passage of Scripture?

 Sermonizing is not Bible study.

 Sermons are often emotional, motivational appeals to action.
-Teachers frequently springboard off the language of the text, diving deep into platitudes and catchy stories designed to inspire and motivate us to the chosen call of action.
-At their worst, they have nothing to do with the passage of Scripture read.
+Teachers frequently springboard off phrases in the text into platitudes and catchy stories designed to inspire us to the chosen call of action.
+At their worst, these stories have nothing to do with the Scripture read.
 As Smith writes: “The speaker wheeled back and forth like an eagle over the text but he never came to rest upon it.”

 Whipping up three or four good exhortations from a text is not Bible study.